 6. Appreciative Team Building

-It is not intended to be a traditional, team building book.
+It is not intended to be a traditional team building book.
 Rather, the purpose is to help readers foster a deeper understanding of why teams work when they do.
-In their presentation of ideas, authors foster curiosity about alternative ways to help teams develop and grow.
+In their presentation of ideas, the authors foster curiosity about alternative ways to help teams develop and grow.
 It provides methods for generating and facilitating engaging conversations.

 Descriptions of ways to use positive questions, positive questions to bring out the best in your team, and how to apply a self-managed appreciative inquiry process are covered.
 This AI applied method is to facilitate conversations that will enable teams to discover keys to past successes and future possibilities.

-There are practical tools included such as: 48 positive questions, sample interview guides, and a step-by-step process for self-managed inquiry.
+There are practical tools included, such as 48 positive questions, sample interview guides, and a step-by-step process for self-managed inquiry.